Skip to main content

 SortOverrides the sort order for matching queries using metric-based expressionsUp to 3 sorting expressions, each with a metric attribute, direction, and weight (5–100%)

 Manual rules can have multiple actions.
-For example, a single rule can boost one set of products while burying another, or combine boost actions with a sort override for the same query.
+For example, a single rule can promote one set of products while demoting another, or combine promote actions with a sort override for the same query.

 Default variant for pins